Tending to Your Relationships

 4. Express Gratitude

 In the hustle of daily life, it’s easy to take your relationships for granted.
-However, expressing gratitude is one of the simplest yet most powerful ways to strengthen your connections.
-When you take the time to acknowledge the positive qualities and efforts of the people in your life, you create a culture of appreciation and warmth.
+However, cultivating and then expressing gratitude is one of the simplest, yet most powerful ways to strengthen your connections.
+When you take the time to appreciate the positive qualities and efforts of the people in your life, and then share with them your appreciation, you create a culture of encouragement and warmth.

-It can be as simple as, “I appreciate you,” or “Thank you for being there for me.”
+It can be as simple as, “I appreciate you,” or “Thank you for being there for me when...”
 These small expressions can have a big impact, reminding your partner or friend that they are valued and loved.
-You might even start a tradition of sharing one thing you’re grateful for each day or week to cultivate a focus on the good in your relationship.
+You might even start sharing one thing you’re grateful for each day or week to cultivate a focus on the good in your relationship.

 So, this Valentine’s Day…

-This Valentine’s Day, let the reminders to celebrate love inspire you to take an intentional, small step toward nurturing a relationship.
-After all, a well-tended relationship is one that will continue to bloom, not just on special occasions, but every day of the year.
+This Valentine’s Day, let the reminders to celebrate love be an invitation to take an intentional, small step toward nurturing a relationship.
+After all, a well-tended relationship is one that will continue to bloom, not just on a special occasion, but through the years.

-We know that the above suggestions are simple but not easy and sometimes not possible in a given relationship.
-A partner, friend or family member may not be emotionally available or safe enough to mutually nurture the relationship in vulnerability.
-Past patterns, hurt and trauma can also make it difficult to develop current relationships.
-If you find yourself in a stuck or difficult relationship, and want support, individual therapy or couples counseling can help.
-Feel free to reach out for us for help.
+The above invitations are simple, but not easy.
+And sometimes these practices are not possible in a given relationship.
+A partner, friend or family member may not be emotionally available or safe enough to take these vulnerable risks to nurture the relationship.
+Your own or their past patterns, hurt and/or trauma can also make it difficult to develop meaningful relationships.
+If you find yourself in a stuck or difficult relationship, and you want support, individual therapy or couples therapy can help.
+Please email us or press the button below and we’ll help you connect with a therapist.